2 minutes to read

 Chrome cobalt.
 This material is another very strong substance that makes a popular choice for denture frameworks.

-- Acrylic resin.
-This material isn't as strong and does not fit as well as metal frame dentures.
+Acrylic resin.
+This material aren’t as strong do not fit as well as metal frame dentures.

 Flexible polymer.
 This is a type of nylon that’s found in Valplast dentures, which has a flexible base that can blend in seamlessly with your gums, making it a good denture material.

 You can also get denture frameworks made from nickel chrome, stainless steel, or even gold, but these are less common than those listed above.